 – restoring life quality

 – improving sleep, depression, anxiety and sense of self, as well as other concomitant mental health issues

-Neurodegenerative Conditions include Parkinson’s, Alzheimer’s and Huntington’s Disease; MND / ALS; Dementia and Multiple Sclerosis.
+Neurodegenerative Conditions include Parkinson’s, Alzheimer’s and Huntington’s Disease; MND / ALS; Dementia with Lewy Bodies (DLB) and Multiple Sclerosis.
 Many of these can lead to dementia.

-Neurofeedback training is an evidence-based complementary therapy.
+Neurofeedback training is an evidence-based, non-specific, complementary therapy.
 It is drug-free and non-invasive.

 With a Kaiser Neuromap, we can see vulnerabilities to comorbid mental health conditions as well as: